joejag/techblog/_posts/2018-02-01-two-line-budget.md

 > Alzheimer's: meeting new people every day.
 > -- <cite> [Phil Skversky]

-Without these constraints they'd never create these concise pieces of work.
+Without these constraints, they'd never create these short pieces of work.
 It's about constraining breadth to get focus and depth.
-And that is exactly what the two blank line budget gives you.
+And that is precisely what the two blank line budget gives you.

 Time to show you the money.
 Here is a typical example using the GWT format.